What is the CCYB Travel Program?

 The CC Youth Basketball Travel Program is a competitive program.
 Due to the limited number of players on each team, the CCYB expects that parents and players will make basketball the player’s number one sport during the season.
 For players who want to play in a program with less commitment, Concord Recreation offers a recreational in-town basketball program.
 Practices for the season begin the first week of November, and playoffs extend into the first two weeks in March, with a break between Christmas and New Years.
 Players in grades 5-8 are expected to commit to two 75-90 minute practices per week and up to two games on weekends.
-Players in grade 4 will have two 60-minute practices each week and one game on Sundays, and we are recommending that 4th graders also sign up for the town recreation program that has their games on Saturdays in town.
+Players in grade 4 will have one or two 60-minute practices each week and one game on Sundays, and we are recommending that 4th graders also sign up for the town recreation program that has their games on Saturdays in town.

 - Tryouts for the CC Youth Basketball Travel Program will be held in October.
 Online registration for tryouts is required.
 It is expected that if you are selected for a team that you will accept the position on that team.

 - Girls tryouts will be held on Sunday 30 Sep and Wednesday 03 Oct at CCHS.
 The timing of the tryouts has been coordinated in conjunction with the Patriot Hoops Clinics (no clinic on Wed 03 Oct).